 There are many other tools in use to support Rapid Learning Cycles.
 We are exploring some of them.
 Not all of them have demonstrated the level of performance required to become a Certified Solution that we recommend to our community — sometimes because further development is needed and sometimes because the tool itself is fundamentally incompatible.

-Miro is our recommended solution for running Virtual Kickoff Events.
+Miro is our recommended solution for running Virtual Kickoff Events for teams working on longer term projects.
 We chose this cloud-based tool after an in-depth investigation because it was built from the ground up to replicate sticky note brainstorming in a virtual environment.
 We also found that more teams used this tool already.
 It's fast, easy to use and easy to learn.

 Because it's simple, it fades into the background so that your event participants can focus on the content of their work instead of the process or the tool.
 Because it doesn't contain anything extra, participants don't have to struggle with a cluttered interface.
 Yet it allows teams to do everything they need to do in a smooth flow from one view to another.